-Since 2012, the School has sought feedback from our Parents, Students and Staff through a biennial survey.
-An independent contractor is engaged to undertake these biennial surveys, seeking feedback from our community on the performance of the School and identifying areas for improvement.
-These surveys provide the School with reliable, measured information and assist with future planning.
+School has sought Since 2012, the feedback from our Parents, Students and Staff through a biennial survey.
+An independent contractor is engaged to undertake these surveys, seeking feedback from our community on the performance of the School and identifying areas for improvement.
+These surveys provide the School with reliable, measurable information to assist with future planning.
 The School has excellent longitudinal data around key areas of performance.

-Overall satisfaction ratings drawn from the 2020 Survey remained consistently high, with overall satisfaction scores of 80%, 79% and 78% from parents, students, and staff, respectively.
+Overall satisfaction ratings drawn from the 2022 Survey remained consistently high, with overall satisfaction scores of 80%, 76% and 77% from parents, students, and staff, respectively.

-The School continues to score well in all key performance areas, with excellent levels of satisfaction recorded by parents around the Learning Environments, Resources and Facilities, Co-curriculum opportunities, Values and Culture, Curriculum, Reporting and Communication.
+The School continues to score well in all key performance areas, with excellent levels of satisfaction recorded by parents around the Learning Environments, Co-curricular opportunities, Resources and Facilities, Values and Culture, Curriculum, Reporting and Communication.